Skip to main content

 CaptainsGround

-OUPV (Six-Pack) and Master credentials for charter operators in New Hampshire.
+OUPV (Six-Pack) and Master credential paths for charter boats, tour boats, and passenger-for-hire operators in New Hampshire.

 TL;DR

 New Hampshire does not issue its own captain's license — the credential is the federal USCG OUPV or Master license.
+Pick OUPV for six-passenger uninspected charter boats and Master for inspected passenger vessels or larger passenger count.
 The nearest USCG Regional Examination Center is Boston, MA.
 New Hampshire's narrow coastline and Lake Winnipesaukee tour-boat scene supports OUPV Inland and OUPV Near-Coastal.

 The credentials charter captains pursue in New Hampshire